Noah Norton: Life in California

 During the California Gold Rush (1848–1855), he disposed of the museum and joined a wagon train for California.
 He took the so-called "southern route," and was one of the first settlers of Los Angeles, California in 1850.

 After a few years working in Los Angeles as a farmer, Norton returned to Adrian where his wife soon died.
 He later remarried and moved back to California, this time settling in Contra Costa County, California, where he prospected for coal.
-In 1855, he founded the town of Nortonville, California, where a large coal mine named the "Black Diamond" was located.
-Nortonville is now a historic preserve managed by the East Bay Regional Park District.
+In 1861, he founded the town of Nortonville, California, where a large coal mine named the "Black Diamond" was located.
+Nortonville is now part of the Black Diamond Mines Regional Preserve, managed by the East Bay Regional Park District.

-His wife, Sarah Norton, became a locally famous midwife who met a violent death in October, 1879, by a runaway horse pulling her carriage.Her son would later be the person to place his Mother at Rose Hill Cemetery in what is now Black Diamond Regional Park.
+His wife, Sarah Norton, became a locally famous midwife who met a violent death in October, 1879, by a runaway horse pulling her carriage.
+Her son would later be the person to place his Mother at Rose Hill Cemetery in what is now Black Diamond Regional Park.
 She is buried in Rose Hill Cemetery, at Nortonville, where it is rumored that she periodically presents herself to visitors as a white ghost.